MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 </p>

-#### TO DO : Compare your results with those presented in the original publication : Did the authors use stranded-specific protocols ?
-Can you observe differences between hypoxic and normoxic conditions ?
+#### TO DO : Compare your results with those presented in the original publication: Did the authors use stranded-specific protocols?
+Can you observe differences between hypoxic and normoxic conditions?

 #